Fritz Kaiser

-Fritz Kaiser (born 22 March 1955 in Mauren, Liechtenstein) is a wealth management entrepreneur, investor and philanthropist from the Principality of Liechtenstein.
+Fritz Kaiser (born 22 March 1955) is a wealth management entrepreneur, investor and philanthropist from the Principality of Liechtenstein.
 He is married to Birgit and has four children.
 He is co-founder and executive chairman of Kaiser Partner, a wealth management firm that provides family office and wealth management services to private wealth owners and their advisors.
 Kaiser is an advocate for responsible wealth management and is well known for his innovation in this field.
 Specifically, in 2011, he won the Spear’s Magazine "Wealth Management Innovator of the Year" award for the successful instigation and development of the Liechtenstein disclosure facility (LDF), a vehicle which promotes tax compliance by assisting British taxpayers in the declaration of previously untaxed assets.
 He also co-founded the Mentor Foundation, a leading international NGO voice of drug abuse prevention.

 Personal life

 Fritz Kaiser is married and has four children.
 In 1976 he represented Liechtenstein in Judo at the Montreal Olympics and he has retained an interest in sport throughout his life.
 He is co-founder and trustee of the Mentor Foundation, a drug-prevention organization for children launched 1994 at the United Nations General Assembly in Geneva.
 The Foundation’s current patron is Queen Silvia of Sweden.

 Fritz Kaiser is a member of the World Economic Forum (WEF).
 He is also an avid collector of Chinese Contemporary Art and has established the virtual museum "88 Mocca – The Museum of Chinese Contemporary Art on the web".